iiumschedule/iium_schedule/README.md

 ## Motivation

 - To contribute something to the university and its people. [خير الناس أنفعهم للناس]
-- To make a tool that can generate a beautiful, lockscreen-worthy schedule for IIUM students that **require minimal effort**.
+- To create a tool that can generate a beautiful, lockscreen-worthy schedule for IIUM students that **requires minimal effort**.
-- and maybe others, read more [here](https://iiumschedule.iqfareez.com/changelog/2022/10/8/first-release).
+- And maybe other reasons; read more [here](https://iiumschedule.iqfareez.com/changelog/2022/10/8/first-release).

 <sub>Actually, I'm pretty lazy to make my schedule manually for every semester.
 So, as a wise developer, we always do [this](https://i.redd.it/0cm6yx27tez21.jpg).</sub>

 ## Website

-For guides extracting subjects, release notes, privacy policy etc. Go to the website at:
+For guides on extracting subjects, release notes, privacy policy, etc., visit the website at:

 https://iiumschedule.iqfareez.com

-## Similar project like this one
+## Similar Projects

 - https://linktr.ee/proreg
 - https://github.com/nrmnqdds/simplified-imaluum
 - https://github.com/PlashSpeed-Aiman/IIUMCourseScheduleApp
 - https://github.com/asdacap/iiumschedule

-_Open PR to add your project here_
+_Open a PR to add your project here._

 ## Contributors